yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

 df_val.to_csv(LM_PATH/'test.csv', header=False, index=False)
 ```

-#### Data preprocessing
+##  2. <a name='Datapreprocessing'></a>Data preprocessing

 In data preprocessing, we need to start by tokenizing our corpus; **Tokenization** means at this stage, for a document (i.e. a movie review), we have set of words that we'd like to turn it into a list of tokens to give a standardized set.
 For example, `don’t` we want it to be `do` and `n’t`, we probably want full stop to be a token, and so forth.
-Tokenization is something that we passed off to a specific library such as NLTK or `spaCy`, we'll use spacy beacuse it is faster and easier to work with.
+Tokenization is something that we passed off to a specific library such as NLTK or `spaCy`, we'll use spacy because it is faster and easier to work with.

-First, we clean our corpus using regex to remove some uncessary character in the dataset, so we call the fixup function which replaces some weird characters that are quite common in some NLP datasets that need to be replaced
+First, we clean our corpus using regex to remove some unnecessary character in the dataset, so we call the fixup function which replaces some weird characters that are quite common in some NLP datasets that need to be replaced

 ```python
 re1 = re.compile(r'  +')